 W-hoang ha 1.jpeg

 Agreeing with the demolition of “Shark Jaws”, the leaders of Hanoi People’s Committee assigned the authorities to study this area and build 3 basements in this area with the function of cultural and commercial space (basement 1); parking area (basement 2,3).
-Hanoi leaders noted that in case there is no parking arrangement, the basement can be used as a dual-use space.
+Hanoi leaders noted that in case of no parking arrangement, the basement can be used as a dual-use space.

 According to VietNamNet reporters, the "Shark Jaw" building was built on the site of an old tram factory, overlooking Dong Kinh Nghia Thuc Square and has a panoramic view of Hoan Kiem Lake.